arihantverma/arihantverma.com/posts/personal-essays/published/2022/notes-on-grief.md

 The author has had a difficult time dealing with death of a loved one, especially in pandemic times, like so many of us.
 May she find peace amidst changes, may her ways be auspicious.

-Now, I reflect how I dealt with not being around of a loved one, in the next post.
+Now, I reflect how I dealt with a loved one not being around anymore in the next post.